sartography/SpiffWorkflow/README.md

 ## Credits and Thanks

-Matthew Hampton (@matthewhampton) for building a great general purpose workflow engine in Python and founding SpiffWorkflow.
+Samuel Abels (@knipknap) for creating SpiffWorkflow and maintaining it for over a decade.

-Samuel Abels (@knipknap) for keeping SpiffWorkflow alive for the past few years, and offering us commit access to make these contributions
+Matthew Hampton (@matthewhampton) for his initial contributions around BPMN parsing and execution.

 The University of Virginia for their support and trust in allowing us to take on the mammoth task of building a general-purpose workflow system for BPMN,